prototype + playtest

 theme: credits

-this is a standalone version that just includes the fishing game, with some small extra features. this was a lot of fun to make! some fish sprites are by my fellow game-makers. the music and sound effects are by the fantastic kate lyman. there's a sick as hell section right at the end of the track so if you go deep for nothing else go deep so you can listen to it (5400M)
+this is a standalone version that just includes the fishing game, with some extra seasoning. this was a lot of fun to make! some fish sprites are by my fellow game-makers. the music and sound effects are by the fantastic kate lyman. there's a sick as hell section right at the end of the track so if you go deep for nothing else go deep so you can listen to it (5400M)

 a semester full of games... and now it's over. a good time was had by all! i hope you enjoyed some of these little carts.